 The farm has a café/ restaurant where you can try the locally sourced foods and sample the brewery’s goods!
 To keep up to date with what’s going on including contact information follow their facebook page which has regular updates and recipes from Oddbjørn himself

 For all the information you need you can check out the Visit Bodo webpage.

-Oddbjørn and Astrid are keeping local cultural heritage alive
+Oddbjørn is keeping local cultural heritage alive